I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 My Eye Contact As the Listener

-When I give long eye contact while someone’s doing a lot of talking, I’m almost always aware of it — as though it’s something that I have to maintain.
+When I give long eye contact while someone’s doing a lot of talking to me, I’m almost always aware of it — as I feel that it’s something that I have to do.

-Long eye contact occurs when it’s time to listen to instructions, an explanation or storytelling by a person in close proximity who’s looking right into my eyes.
+Long eye contact occurs when it’s time to listen at length to instructions, an explanation or storytelling by a person in close proximity who’s looking right into my eyes.

 My default, but conscious, response is to look right back — without any breaks.